How Can You Lose Your Salvation?

 Salvation after Baptism

-Can you lose your salvation after baptism?
-After baptism, the process of salvation by doing the will of the Lord begins.
+Based on the bible the questions should be can you lose your salvation from past sins and can you lose eternal salvation.
+There are so many writings by people who do not seem to know the difference.
+After baptism, the process of eternal salvation by doing the will of the Lord begins.
 He who has believed and has been baptized shall be saved.
 (Mark 16:16) Having been justified, we shall be saved.
 (Romans 5:9) Our spirit might be saved in the day of the Lord Jesus.
-(I Corinthians 5:5 The word of the cross to us who are being saved is the power of God.
+(I Corinthians 5:5) The word of the cross to us who are being saved is the power of God.
 (I Corinthians 1:18) We are a fragrance of Jesus to the Lord among those who are being saved.
 (2 Corinthians 2:15) Some did not receive the love of the truth so that they might be saved.
 (2 Thessalonians 2:10)

 The bible makes it clear that the people who endure until the end will be saved.
 (Matthew 10:22, 24:13, Mark 13:13) Moreover, Peter has the following message for people saved by baptism.
 Since Christ suffered in the flesh, arm yourselves with the same purpose, because those who have suffered in the flesh have ceased from sin, so that you live the rest of your time in the flesh to the will of the Lord.
 (1 Peter 4:1-2)